marijnh/Eloquent-JavaScript/04_data.md

 {{index null, undefined}}

-Note that if you try to destructure `null` or `undefined`, you get an error, much like you would if you'd directly try to access a property of those values.
+Note that if you try to destructure `null` or `undefined`, you get an error, much as you would if you directly try to access a property of those values.

 ## JSON

 {{index [array, representation], [object, representation], "data format"}}

-Because properties only grasp their value, rather than containing it, objects and arrays are stored in the computer's ((memory)) as sequences of bits holding the _((address))es_—the place in memory—of their contents.
+Because properties only grasp their value, rather than contain it, objects and arrays are stored in the computer's ((memory)) as sequences of bits holding the _((address))es_—the place in memory—of their contents.
 So an array with another array inside of it consists